ecomfe/veui-docs/one/docs/en-US/components/checkbox-group.md

 | `disabled` | `boolean` | Whether the option is disabled. |
 +++

-In addition, other fields in the `items` data item that are not described above will also be automatically bound to the slot props through `v-bind`.
+In addition, other properties in the `items` data item that are not described above will also be automatically bound to the slot props through `v-bind`.
 ^^^

 ### Events